TomObungu/physics.md/OCR A Level Physics/In Lesson Notes/Stars and Cosmology/12th November.md

 $$
 \Delta E = hf
 $$
 We know that.
-This is the inverse square law@
+This is the inverse square law
 $$
 I = \frac{P}{4\pi r^{2}}
 $$